-Amid applause last week for winning a third term as Milwaukee’s mayor, Democrat Tom Barrett fixed his gaze on the next job -- bouncing out Wisconsin (STOWI1) Governor Scott Walker in a June 5 recall.
+Amid applause last week for winning a third term as Milwaukee’s mayor, Democrat Tom Barrett fixed his gaze on the next job -- bouncing out Wisconsin (STOWI1:US) Governor Scott Walker in a June 5 recall.

 While Democrats speak as one in opposing Walker, gathering almost 1 million signatures to force a vote, four candidates will compete May 8 for the right to challenge the Republican governor.
 Only one has won statewide office.

 Residents will choose among Kathleen Falk, 60, a former Dane County executive; Secretary of State Doug La Follette, 71; state Senator Kathleen Vinehout, 53; and Barrett, 58.
 Then, Wisconsin Democrats, who in 2010 lost the governorship, control of the Legislature and the U.S. Senate seat held by Russ Feingold, have four weeks to convert recall signatures to votes.